Ranjan Gogoi: Nomination and oath

-Tenure
+Tenure and retirement

 In March 2020, Gogoi stated he did not intend to become a minister or join a political party.
 He was appointed to the Parliamentary Standing Committee on External Affairs on 23 July 2020.
 He resigned in September 2021, and instead became a member on the committee of communications and information technology.
 He resigned from the committee in May 2022, and on 5 May 2022 he again became a member on the Parliamentary Standing Committee on External Affairs.
 On 2 September 2020, following an RTI request filed by India Today, the Rajya Sabha Secretariat revealed Gogoi to be the only member of the Rajya Sabha who does not take allowances or a salary.

 In an interview with Sreenivasan Jain for NDTV in December 2021, when asked about his attendance in the Rajya Sabha, Gogoi cited medical advice because of COVID-19 as why he did not attend sessions which he explained in letters.
 He then went on to say "I go to Rajya Sabha when I feel like, when I think there are matters of importance on which I should speak", and argued that since he was a nominated member, he was not governed by party whips to attend.
 Following his comments, privilege motions were moved against him by numerous Rajya Sabha opposition MPs.
 After the comments, Rajya Sabha Chairman Naidu, without referring to Gogoi specifically, said that every member was "duty bound" to attend the House unless they had "compelling reasons" not to.
 In response to the motions being moved against him, Gogoi said that the "law will take its course".
 The motion was not admitted by the Rajya Sabha secretariat and so did not proceed further.

 On 7 August 2023, Gogoi made his 16 minute-long maiden speech in the Rajya Sabha in which he defended the proposed Delhi services bill.
 In his maiden speech, Gogoi focused on the legality of the proposed legislation, focusing on three viewpoints: the "sub-judice", the "overreaching of the Supreme Court" and the "constitutional validity".
 He argued in his speech that Parliament should have the ability to legislate on the issue.
-He later on stated that in his respectful submission and contention, the bill was "perfectly legitimate" and "valid".
+He later stated that in his respectful submission and contention, the bill was "perfectly legitimate" and "valid".

+In March 2026, when questioned on his Rajya Sabha attendance by ThePrint, Gogoi said that he "didn't ask questions for the sake of asking questions" and "didn't participate for the sake of participation" because he was not "a professional politician who needs to make a mark for a rise in career politics."
+He went on to say that he had contributed in other areas such as "addressing foreign delegations, heads of mission, law enforcement agencies on varied topics" including the role of the "judiciary and legislature under the constitution".
+On 16 March, Gogoi retired and Vice President C. P. Radhakrishnan in a farewell message stated he brought "unparalleled legal acumen and experience" to Rajya Sabha deliberations and that the House would "certainly miss his wise counsel, measured intervention and gravitas".